 It has taken me a year to be able to tell this story, a year since my baby was born, a year since I lost my mind, a year since I began recovering from severe postpartum depression.

 I’m going to talk about postpartum depression which will be healing and uncomfortable for me, but getting a dialogue started is so necessary.

 I was prone to depression since my teens, but it was always mild and manageable.
 I never imagined the darkness that would descend after this perfect little miracle appeared.
 The first week home was magic; I was on such a high and in awe of how surreal life was.
 Slowly I became lonely, which was odd because there was now another little soul with me at all times.
 I had help, meals, well wishes, visitors, and a beautiful baby who happened to be a naturally great nurser.

 I had everything and yet I felt empty.

-At every checkup after birth my doctor was only slightly concerned and did put me on the lowest dose of an anti-depressant, which I was convinced would work miracles only to be devastated 3 weeks later when I still felt like dying would be better.
+At every checkup after birth my doctor was only slightly concerned and did put me on the lowest dose of an anti-depressant, which I was convinced would work miracles.
+Yet I was devastated three weeks later when I still felt like dying would be better.